 It is raining.
 I am driving in 5 o’clock traffic.
-“I’ll call you back,” I say to the person on the phone as my GPS directs me to the visitor’s parking lot.
+“I’ll call you back,” I say to the person on the phone as my GPS directs me to the visitor’s parking lot at the hospital.

-As I get closer to the hospital, I think about the reality of the situation.
+As I get closer, I think about the reality of the situation.
 After years of doing this, you would think it gets easier.
 It does not.
 Speaking to the family of someone who has been seriously injured or killed in an accident is always a difficult thing to do.

 There is a part of me that wants to keep driving.
 But, I know they need help, and they need it now.
 There will be a wife, a daughter, or a parent who will be asking me what to do.
 They will want me to tell them that everything will be ok.
 I can’t tell them that, yet.